Ministry of Defence (Spain): Headquarters

 The first military departments —War and Navy— were headquartered at the royal residence, first in the Royal Alcázar from 1714 to 1734, briefly in the Royal Palace of Buen Retiro since 1734 and in the Royal Palace when its construction was finished.
 In 1826, due to the lack of space in the Royal Palace, they relocated to the Palace of Marqués de Grimaldi.
 However, a fire in 1846 forced all government departments to be relocated and only the Ministry of the Navy stayed in that Palace.
 The Ministry of War installed in the Buenavista Palace in 1847, a building that previously housed some military facilities.

 In 1915, given the poor state of the Grimaldi Palace, a new headquarters for the Ministry of the Navy was built.
 With the creation of the Ministry of the Air in 1939, the same thing happened and by the 1950s the new Ministry already occupied its own palace in Moncloa Square.

-Already during the democratic transition, in 1977 the new Ministry of Defense was created, being headquartered in the Palacio de Buenavista until 1981.
+Already during the democratic transition, in 1977 the new Ministry of Defence was created, being headquartered in the Palacio de Buenavista until 1981.
 That year, all central services were moved out to a large building located at number 109 Paseo de la Castellana (belonging to the Ministry of Culture and that previously had been the headquarters of the Ministry of Information and Tourism) in which it still remains today.
 As for the other three palaces, they continued to belong to the department but became the general headquarters of the Army branches.

+Budget

+For fiscal year 2025, the Ministry of Defence has a consolidated buget of €14.06 billion.
+From this, 12.43 billion are managed by the department's central services and 1,63 billion by its agencies.

+Of the sixteen programs that Section 14 (Ministry of Defense) has in the budget, three stand out, exceeding 2 billion each: Program 121M "Administration and General Defense Services", Program 122B "Special modernization programs" and Program 122M "Operating Expenses of the Armed Forces".

+Historically, the Ministry's final budget increases considerably due to the increase in budget appropriations throughout the year, a practice widely criticized by both Parliament and the Court of Auditors.
+The Government also uses the Ministry of Industry's budget to finance some defence programs.

+Audit

+The Ministry's accounts, as well as those of its agencies, are internally audited by the Office of the Comptroller General of the Defence (IGD), which functionally depends on the Office of the Comptroller General of the State (IGAE).
+Externally, the Court of Auditors is responsible for auditing expenditure.

+Likewise, the Congress of Deputies and Senate Defence Committees exercise political control over the accounts, and the Congress of Deputies Official Secrets Committee supervises the National Intelligence Centre (CNI) activities and expenditure.

+Employees

+According to the Military Statistical Yearbook of 2024, at the end of 2024 the Military Administration (Ministry of Defense and Armed Forces) was made up of 162,562 employees.
+Of these, 147,134 were military personnel and 14,793 were civilians.